raymondjestrada/homework-week-1/README.md

 When completeing this webpage assignment, the following acceptance criteria was the goal:

-GIVEN a webpage meets accessibility standards
+Given a webpage meets accessibility standards

 When the source code is viewed,
 Semantic HTML elements are found.